Nuisance or Barking Dogs

 Lodge a complaint with Council

-If all else fails, you can lodge a formal complaint with Council.
 Once lodged, Council with notify the owner of your complaint and will provide them with an educational pack on barking dogs and the law.

 To lodge a complaint, please use the link below and provide as much detail as possible (including hours in which the dog barks, the breed of dog, what action has been taken etc) along with your details.

-Alternatively, you can call and speak with a Council staff member on +61 2 9843 0555 Monday – Friday 8:00am – 4:30pm.
+Alternatively, you can call and speak with Council staff on +61 2 9843 0555 (Monday – Friday 8:00am – 4:30pm).

 Report a barking dog to Council here